Get Ready: AI4Cities Bootcamp

 Want to write your best public procurement application ever?

 Industryhack, together with AI4Cities project and hosting cities is organising Get ready: AI4Cities Bootcamp.
 This coaching bootcamp is directed to all interested startups, SMEs and bigger companies who are both able to design innovative solutions applying the use of AI and motivated to participate in the pre-commercial procurement (PCP) process.
-Read more about how does PCP process work from this link.
+In PCP, public procurers purchase R&D from several suppliers in parallel to compare alternative solutions and approaches in order to identify solutions with greatest effectiveness.
+Goal is to aid these best solutions to reach the commercial market faster and thus become available for the cities sooner.
+Read more about how the PCP process works from this link.

 AI4Cities is a three-year EU-funded project bringing together leading European cities looking for pre-commercial artificial intelligence (AI) solutions to accelerate their endeavour to reach carbon neutrality.
 Helsinki (Finland), Amsterdam (Netherlands), Copenhagen (Denmark), Paris region (France), Stavanger (Norway) and Tallinn (Estonia) are the six European cities and regions that want to ask companies to provide with AI solutions for different mobility and energy challenges, that will ultimately contribute to reduce CO2 emissions and meet their climate commitments.
 The total funding amount to be divided among the selected suppliers throughout the whole PCP process is 4.6 million euros.